klangs34/burger/README.md

 Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.

-Each burger in the waiting area also has a Devour it! button.
-When the user clicks it, the burger will move to the right side of the page.
+Each burger in the waiting area also has a Devour Me! button.
+When the user clicks it, the burger will move to the right side of the page as show as eaten/devoured.

+Indulge!!